duniter/duniter/doc/HTTP_API.md

 }
 ```

-#### `ucg/peering/subscribe`
+#### `ucg/peering/forward`
 **Goal**

-POST a UCG subscription document to this node in order to be sent back incoming transactions.
+POST a UCG forward document to this node in order to be sent back incoming transactions.

 **Parameters**

 Name | Value | Method
 ---- | ----- | ------
-`subscription` | UCG subscription document. | POST
+`forward` | UCG forward document. | POST
-`signature` | Signature of the UCG entry's value. | POST
+`signature` | Signature of the UCG forward document. | POST

 **Returns**

-The posted entry.
+The posted forward.
 ```json
 {
   "version": "1",